-UNITS - The 1250 can display numbers in either U.S. or metric units.
+UNITS - The 3310 can display in either U.S. or metric units for both distance and temperature.

 Operation: Press the Menu button until UNITS appears.
-Use the $\uparrow$ and $\downarrow$ buttons to choose either U.S. or metric, then press $\Rightarrow$ to clear the menu.
+Use the \uparrow and \checkmark buttons to choose either U.S. or metric, then press \rightarrow to clear the menu.